hyeonjw1106/RaspberryPi_server/README.md

-Hello, my name is hyeon jun woo.
-It is my network class Repo
+It is my network class Repo.